reelmatt/csci97/asn4/README.md

 javac com/cscie97/store/model/*.java com/cscie97/store/controller/*.java com/cscie97/store/authentication/*.java com/cscie97/ledger/*.java com/cscie97/store/test/*.java

 // Run test script
-java -cp . com.cscie97.store.test.TestDriver <test script file>
+java -cp . com.cscie97.store.test.TestDriver <test script file(s)>

-where `<test script file>` is the name of the test script file.
-My test run outputs can also be found in the root level, with “.out” appended to the test file’s name.
+where `<test script file(s)>` is the name of a test script file or files.
+To simplify the test files, for assignment 4 I re-wrote my TestDriver to accept multiple test files to run in sequence.
+This allows for functionality to be broken up among several files, one for each service.
+My test run outputs can be found in the root level, with ".out" appended to the file name.
 As per post @67 on Piazza, the TestDriver passes both the input and formatted output data to stdout and into the resulting file.

+To obtain the results for "authentication.script.out", the following command was run:

+java -cp . com.cscie97.store.test.TestDriver authentication.script

+To simulate Permissions with the Store Controller and Model Services, and to obtain the results for "store24.out", the following command was run:

+java -cp . com.cscie97.store.test.TestDriver authentication.script ledger.script store.script controller.script

+For error testing, and to obtain the results for "errors.script.out", the following command was run:

+java -cp . com.cscie97.store.test.TestDriver errors.script

 # Source code
 + com/cscie97/